Syriiin/difficalcy/devdocs/updating.md

 # Updating guide

-There are some common changes that need to be made when changes are made to the difficulty calculators
+There are some common changes that need to be made when changes are made to the difficulty calculators.

 ## Updating difficulty attributes